 But actually, we had a really awesome day.
 We walked along some street food markets (no water allowed!) and had some delicious smoothies, got into a seriously epic water fight with a super cute kid – he kept disappearing when he was out of water and coming back with a different gun!! – and after some food, a parade appeared.

 I had been gutted because I was really looking forward to the parade, and our friend said it had already happened on Monday, so we assumed we missed it.
 Oh no. This was still pretty huge.

 It was a lot of fun, and we finished it off later with one of the best nights out of our trip.
-After a couple of questionable bands, our hostel owner’s band came on and started ticking off AC/DC, Guns N Roses and Nirvana.
+After a couple of questionable bands in Pentatonic, our hostel owner’s band came on and started ticking off AC/DC, Guns N Roses and Nirvana.
 You can guess which songs.

 They were good, but then they went into Chop Suey by System Of A Down and the ENTIRE PLACE WENT INSANE.
 From then on, they were FANTASTIC.
 Disturbed, Rage Against The Machine, more SOAD… this was the first night out we’d had where our taste in music was catered for!

-We rocked out until gone 1am, the place was packed, there was a fire show right outside, we talked to the singer of another band because he was wearing an ADTR t shirt, and had a really good time!
+We rocked out until gone 1am, the place was packed, there was a fire show right outside, we talked to the singer of another band because he & Ash were both wearing A Day To Remember t shirts, and had a really good time!